How to Build Backlinks and Authority for Your Website

 Sponsor small events

 Local meet-ups, school fairs and sporting clubs usually list sponsors on their websites.
 Rates are small.
-The backlink value can be large.
+The backlink value can be surprisingly good.

 Give testimonials